Lightning-Universe/lightning-flash/docs/source/reference/image_embedder.rst

 *********************
 Changing the backbone
 *********************
-By default, we use a `ResNet-18 <https://arxiv.org/abs/1512.03385>`_ for image classification.
+By default, we use the encoder from `Swav <https://arxiv.org/pdf/2006.09882.pdf>`_ pretrained on Imagenet via contrastive learning.
 You can change the model run by the task by passing in a different backbone.

 .. note:: When changing the backbone, make sure you pass in the same backbone to the Task and the Data object!